2026 Fidelity Life Insurance Review

 Whole Life Insurance Options

-Fidelity Life offers one type of whole life policy.
-Whole life policies offer permanent coverage for the duration of your life.
-This policy type costs more than term policies, but it can build cash value and offers a guaranteed death benefit.
+Fidelity Life offers one whole life policy, which provides permanent coverage for the duration of your life.
+It costs more than term coverage, but builds cash value and guarantees a death benefit.

 family icon